GuiPimenta-Dev/lambda-forge-docs/docs/examples/page4.md

 ## Using External Libraries as Lambda Layers

-For image processing, we'll utilize the Pillow library, widely used for working with images, and the requests library to download content from user-provided URLs.
-Public ARNs for both libraries are available [here](https://api.klayers.cloud//api/v2/p3.9/layers/latest/us-east-2/json).
+We are going to use the requests library to download content from user-provided URLs.
+Public ARNs for layers are available [here](https://api.klayers.cloud//api/v2/p3.9/layers/latest/us-east-2/json).

 The ARN we require is listed below:

-- Pillow: `arn:aws:lambda:us-east-2:770693421928:layer:Klayers-p39-pillow:1`
 - Requests: `arn:aws:lambda:us-east-2:770693421928:layer:Klayers-p39-requests:19`

-Now, let's update the Layers class to include the Pillow layer as one of its variables.
+To convert the image into a qr code, we are also going to use an external library called `qrcode`.
+Unlike the readily available AWS layer for Requests, we're dealing with a library for which AWS doesn't provide a public layer.

+To seamlessly incorporate this library, refer to the article [Deploying an External Library to AWS Lambda as a Layer]() for guidance on deploying the qrcode library.
+Once you obtain the ARN of your deployed Lambda layer, simply add it to the Layers class.

 ```python title="infra/services/layers.py" hl_lines="8-12 14-18"
 from aws_cdk import aws_lambda as _lambda